bartificer/programming-by-stealth/docs/_tidbits/tidbit17b-docker-jekyll.md

 The `working_dir` element defines the directory to use as current directory.
 Note that this is the absolute path inside the container.

 The `command` element defines the command to execute the first time the container is started.
 Note that the Dockerfile has the same command, but any command in this element will override the one in the Dockerfile.
-In this case this one has an extra argument `--drafts`.
+In this case, this one has an extra argument, `--drafts`.

 The `stdin_open` and `tty` elements are set to true.
 This means it's possible to send input to the container through the standard input and attach a pseudo-TTY to the container and therefore get access to the input and output features.
 This makes it possible to enter the container or tell the container to execute a command and provide the output.

 ## Starting the Container

-Now that we have all the configuration files in place it's finally time to start the container.
+Now that we have all the configuration files in place, it's finally time to start the container.
 We are using a `docker-compose.yml` file, so the command will be

 ```shell
 docker compose up